AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Operating_Systems_Programming/2_Abstractions/1_Threads_and_Processes.md

 ### fork
 > [!def]
 > ![](1_Threads_and_Processes.assets/image-20240228102811864.png)
-> But parent and child have different address spaces.
+> We say copying, we mean copy everything except PID, for example:
+> 1. Copy the **address space(virtual memory)**, so that when we print the address of the same variable on teh address space, we get the same virtual address.
+But thanks to address translation techniques, parent and child have different physical address spaces so that process-level protection/isolation is guaranteed.
+> 2. Copy the register(`%ESP, %EIP, %EAX`).
+> 3. Copy the memory segment(Stack, Heap, Static, Code).
+> 4. In short, it copies the caller's memory, registers and open files.
 >
 > ![](1_Threads_and_Processes.assets/image-20240228103105503.png)
 > The calls to sleep() only affects the behavior of each process, making them slower in execution.
 In may change the interleaving a little bit, but the outcome is not affected.